 It emphasizes teamwork even more than Killing Floor.
 It has an objective based mode, very much like Left 4 Dead except more hardcore and with a more realistic pace.
 It also has a wave based survival mode, not unlike Killing Floor.
 Gunplay is excellent, you can get infected and turn into a zombie, level design is very intelligent, and it’s very mod friendly.
 In fact, it started out as a Source mod, but now it’s a free standalone release on Steam.
 So there’s no excuse for fans of the genre to not give this game a try.
 It constantly receives new, free content, and as of 2017 has many maps and weapons, far more than what most AAA games provide.

-PAYDAY 2 begins our top 10.
+PAYDAY 2 is our next game.
 It won our Best Multiplayer Game of 2013 award.
 It’s an innovative and very strategic co-op game.
 You and three others will team up to go on heists; robbing banks, jewelry stores, crack houses, you name it.
 There’s a huge variety of heists and they can go down in many different ways, to add replay value.

 The goal is to be stealthy.
 It’s best not to alert the police, because if you do, it just becomes a shootout… and a very difficult one at that.
 During police assaults, your chances of surviving on harder difficulties is very, very low.
 But it’s extremely difficult to stealthily complete these heists.
 PAYDAY 2 is one of the most challenging multiplayer games.